Our children are becoming less creative and it could be affecting their ability to learn.

 They will learn important skills, such as focus, patience, problem-solving, divergent thinking, ingenuity, flexibility, and innovation.
 This, in turn, could help them with their academic learning.

 Do you want more ideas for encouraging creativity in children?
-Check out the Wacky Workshops section – a new craft project is posted each week.
-Or you can sign up to Gleeful Greetings and have the project sent straight to your inbox each week.
+Check out the Wacky Workshops section – a new craft project is posted regularly.
+Or you can sign up to Gleeful Greetings and have the project sent straight to your inbox each fortnight.

 If you live in the lower Blue Mountains area and are looking for an arts and crafts school for children, check out The Wacky Workshops Page.

 Wishing you a creative and gleeful week, Tamuria.

 Teresa SalhiMarch 16, 2017 at 12:51 pm

 Tamuria, you are making the children and the world a better place that I know for sure.
 Often as adults we don’t even know what we want and have forgotten how to dream..
 As children we have a still have that dream inside and with your beautiful attention that dream will not be forgotten – and then when adulthood comes along they will be living it!